 Since our beginning PADD® has donated hundreds of our "Stay Alive Don't Text And Drive" signs to schools and towns across the United States, Canada and Europe.
 We have spoke to thousands of young adults and adults in high schools, colleges, town meetings, social events about our efforts and ways to eliminate distracted driving.
 We continue to speak with news media to keep distracted driving issues on the forefront and in every ones minds.
 Our charity is the first to offer help, both emotionally and financially to families who have been effected by distracted driving.

 PADD® began out of a family stricken with grief.
 A typical American family of four, in one second became three.
 Two parents and a daughter now had to learn how to get through each day without a daughter and sister.
 One day standing over Nikki's grave they realized that a new epidemic has taken over the world, an epidemic that took their family member was taking 17 other family members everyday.
 Out of their grief came compassion, knowing 17 other families a day were going through their nightmare.
 A change was needed.
 The change was that they needed to make people understand that death by distracted driving was not a statistic, it is real lives and real families being crushed in one second.
 PADD® was founded to help everyone, that is their reason for the name "PEOPLE".
-Mothers, fathers, daughter, brothers, aunt's and uncle's, Christian's, Jew's, Arab's, Afro-American, Chinese, Spanish, distracted driving does not discriminate, it doesn't care if your beautiful, ugly, skinny or fat.
+Mothers, fathers, daughter, brothers, aunt's and uncle's, distracted driving does not discriminate, it doesn't care what you look like or where your from.
 PEOPLE Against Distracted Driving® has quickly become the fastest growing, most searched and most recognized charity aimed to end distracted driving, because we want to save everyone from this epidemic.

 PADD IS BLAZING THE TRAIL FOR ALL OTHER FOUNDATIONS TO FOLLOW!